metagenlab/zDB/README.md

 **Running the webapp on a MacOSX**

 Please run the webapp in docker containers, setting --allowed_host=0.0.0.0 or 127.0.0.1, for the webapp to correctly display in your browser.

-## Importing and exporting results

-As the analysis may be run on a server or on an HPC cluster, the results may need to be exported to start a web application on a different machine.

-This can be done with the ```zdb export``` command with a run name as parameter.
-This will create a compressed archive containing all the necessary results.
-The archive can then be transferred to a different machine and unpacked, either manually or with the ```zdb import``` command.
-The web server can then be started as if the analysis had been run locally.

-## Bugs and feature requests
-Suggestion and bug reports are very welcome [here](https://github.com/metagenlab/zDB/issues).

-We already have several idea to improve the tool:
-- make it possible to add or remove genomes in an existing database
-- use d3.js to draw interactive phylogenetic trees
-- add new annotations, in particular, we've already received some requests for antibiotic resistance and virulence

-But we're definitely open for suggestions and contributions.